 Students must complete 60 credits of coursework, including 47 credits of general education and 13 credits in journalism.
 Students must earn a 3.0 UM system GPA before being admitted to an interest area.
 Students below a 3.0 UM GPA may appeal to a faculty committee for admission.

 ENGLSH 1000 Exposition and Argumentation

 - Students must receive a B-range grade or better to satisfy this requirement.

 - A C-range grade will be accepted only if the student also passes the Missouri College English Test.
 The MCET is administered on the MU campus.

 - Advanced Placement and International Baccalaureate test credit with the appropriate score will satisfy this requirement.

 - A C-range grade or better is required.
-Students are exempt from College Algebra if they scored a 28 or higher on the math component of the ACT or a 640 on the math component of the SAT.
+Students are exempt from this requirement if they scored a 28 or higher on the math component of the ACT or a 640 on the math component of the SAT.